oleystack/state/README.md

   </UserProvider>
 )

-// 🧠 Rerender ONLY when user changed (no matter if isLoading changes) const avatar = useUser(state => state.user.avatar)
+// 🧠 Re-render ONLY when user avatar changed (no matter if isLoading changes) const avatar = useUser(state => state.user.avatar)
 ```